Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 **Goal:**

-Grabbing our flag by finding a web vulnerabilities within the application, while sticking to our attached hits.
+Grabbing our flag by finding a web vulnerability, or maybe some more, within the application, while sticking to our attached hits.

 ## Looking for a new TV